 It seems that we regularly get posts on our message board asking about high limit cards, so I thought I would dedicate a blog post to them.

-Here are my current updated picks for Nov/Dec 2013.
-I will regularly update this post with my recommendations for the best high limit credit cards.
-This list is based on feedback/reviews I have received.
-Obviously though, results are different for everyone.
+Here are our current updated picks for 2014.
+This post will be updated regularly with recommendations for the best high limit credit cards.
+This list is based on feedback from our forum and our product reviews.
+Obviously though, results can different for everyone depending on their credit.

 - Barclaycard Arrival World MasterCard – My top pick, highly recommend giving it a try.

 - Capital One Venture Rewards – Tons of positive reviews about this card.

 - Discover it – They gave me a good limit when I opened my account.

 - Chase Sapphire Preferred Card – The card is reportedly aimed at those with income in the top 15%, so naturally, many report getting a high credit limit on it.

 - Gold Delta SkyMiles – I’ve heard of people getting big limits on this card, but American Express became more conservative after the big recession.
 Things seem to have loosened up a bit since then, luckily, but your mileage may vary.

 To be perfectly honest, it seems those with average credit aren’t getting high limits from any issuer (at least on unsecured cards).
 But here are some to consider anyway, which are the most popular.

 - Secured Credit Cards – As you can imagine, high limit unsecured cards for bad credit represent the null set.
 But if you’re interested in a secured card, there are some that will give you a credit line of up to $5,000 with a matching deposit.
 Like the saying goes, banks like to lend money to those who don’t need it.